Trajectory probability hypothesis density filter: Trajectory PHD filter

 \section{Trajectory PHD filter}

 In this section, we derive the TPHD filter.
-In Section \ref{sub:Bayesian-recursion}, we present the Bayesian filtering recursion for sets of trajectories.
-The prediction and update steps of the TPHD filter are given in Sections \ref{sub:Prediction} and \ref{sub:Update}, respectively.
-A discussion on marginalisation is provided in Section \ref{sub:Marginalisation-for-Poisson}.
+In Section \ref{subsec:Bayesian-recursion}, we present the Bayesian filtering recursion for sets of trajectories.
+The prediction and update steps of the TPHD filter are given in Sections \ref{subsec:Prediction} and \ref{subsec:Update}, respectively.